-For example, are you attracting a diverse group of candidates into your hiring pipeline but find that your team is still homogenous?
-That’s a sign that there could be some bias cropping up in the hiring process.
+For example, are you attracting diverse candidates into your hiring pipeline but find that your team is still homogenous?
+That’s a sign that some bias could be cropping up in the hiring process.
 Or, are the members of your organizations relatively diverse, but you notice that participation in ERGs is surprisingly low?
 That number could represent the tip of the iceberg of a deeper cultural problem.

 Organizations that genuinely prioritize diversity, equity, and inclusion don’t just want to attract diverse talent – they want to embed those values into the company culture and keep those employees engaged and committed.

 When monitoring DEI, it’s essential to take a close look at your employee turnover and attrition.
 Are employees from certain groups or backgrounds leaving at a higher rate than others?
-It’s an indicator that those employees don’t feel a true sense of inclusivity and belonging on your team.
+It indicates that those employees don’t feel a true sense of inclusivity and belonging on your team.
 Fortunately, there are solutions out there that can help you predict attrition, pinpoint problem areas, and reduce turnover.

 Lately, there’s been a lot of emphasis on diversity in leadership.
 However, even outside the C-suite, organizations should monitor the data about which employees are climbing the ladder within the organization.

 Are there a lot of demographic similarities between the employees who get promoted?
 Are employees of all groups and backgrounds taking advantage of learning and development opportunities?
 Remember, an organization genuinely committed to diversity, equity, and inclusion doesn’t just get diverse employees through the door – they help them thrive.